Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 Our research found that there is no difference in the cleaning power of an electric toothbrush that uses a rotating head or sonic vibration technology.

-We conducted interviews with several powered toothbrush brands to get a sense of how different electric toothbrush designs work and then narrowed down the list of potential products to test to nine across the price spectrum.
-We included brushes beyond Oral-B and Philips, the two biggest players in the world of electric toothbrushes.
+We conducted interviews with several powered toothbrush brands to understand how different electric toothbrush designs work.
+Then we narrowed down the list of potential products to test to nine across the price spectrum.
+We included brushes beyond Oral-B and Philips, the two most prominent players in the world of electric toothbrushes.

 We used each electric toothbrush twice a day for three days, for a total of six sessions.
 The finalists were given an extra six sessions for further evaluation.
 If the brush had Bluetooth connectivity, we tested the app.
 At the end of each three-day run, we evaluated the electric toothbrushes on the following questions: